-where we have defined $S_i \equiv w_{i}^{\perp}$, because it is simpler to write.
-Therefore, $w$ is the \textbf{scalar} part of $w_i$ and $S_i$ is the \textbf{vector} part of $w_i$.
-Usually, when in cosmology one talks about a \textbf{vector perturbation} one is referring to $S_i$, i.e. to a vector which cannot be written as a gradient of a scalar.
-Similarly to the vector case, any spatial rank-2 tensor say $\chi_{ij}$ can be decomposed in its longitudinal part $\chi^{\parallel}_{ij}$ plus its orthogonal part $\chi^{\perp}_{ij}$ plus the transverse contribution $\chi^{T}_{ij}$:
+where $S_i \equiv w_{i}^{\perp}$; $w$ is the \textbf{scalar} part of $w_i$, and $S_i$ is the \textbf{vector} part of $w_i$.
+Usually, when discussing a \textbf{vector perturbation} in cosmology, one refers to a vector that cannot be written as the gradient of a scalar.
+Similarly, $\chi_{ij}$ can be decomposed into its longitudinal part $\chi^{\parallel}_{ij}$, its orthogonal part $\chi^{\perp}_{ij}$, and the transverse contribution $\chi^{T}_{ij}$:

 defined as follows: